matthewlfabian/Bacterial-phylogenetics/README.md

 All dependencies are managed automatically via Conda using the environment files in the `envs/` directory.

-- FastANI
-- assign_species
-- automlsa2
-- gene_presence_absence
-- design_tree

 # Setup
 1.)
-Create a parent directory (e.g., "phylogenetics").
+On your HPCC cluster or local machine, create a parent directory (e.g., "phylogenetics").
 In that parent directory, clone the repository and activate the Snakemake environment:

   git clone https://github.com/matthewlfabian/Bacterial-genome-assembly_Illumina-reads.git](https://github.com/matthewlfabian/Bacterial-phylogenetics.git